ulrik-s/gerrit-lfs/lfs/src/main/resources/Documentation/rest-api.md

 _enabled_ is true.
 * _backend_: LFS storage backend that is used by this project.
 Only set when _enabled_ is true.
+* _namespace_: Namespace expression that currently applies to the project.
+* _inherited_: Whether the project inherits its configuration from another namespace. `true` when no explicit configuration exists.
+* _available_backends_: Map of backend identifiers to their storage types.

 ### <a id="lfs-global-config-info"></a>LfsGlobalConfigInfo